TechsGenius

 • Reliability: Reusable calculators reduce manual errors from repeated ad-hoc code snippets.

-• Education: Clear calculators help teams understand intermediate steps and assumptions (e.g., standard error vs. standard deviation).
+• Education: Clear calculators help teams understand intermediate steps and assumptions, such as standard error versus standard deviation.

 • Integration: Many calculators can be embedded into notebooks, command-line tools, or internal dashboards to support reproducible workflows.